openstack/octavia/specs/version0.9/active-active-topology.rst

   to its support for different Amphora types.
 The operator should be able to configure different types of algorithms for the Distributor.
 All algorithms should provide flow-affinity to allow TLS termination at the amphora.
-See Distributor spec. for details.
+See :doc:`active-active-distributor` for details.

 * Octavia controller shall seamlessly configure any newly created Amphora ([P2]_ including peer state synchronization, such as sticky-tables, if